 The Corporation’s Committees and their membership are as follows:

 Mr. Reith and Ms. Dowdall are independent of the Corporation and financially literate within the meaning of applicable Canadian securities laws.
-Mr. Reith, particularly, has education and experience that is relevant to the performance of his duties as Chair of the Audit Committee, including his Chartered Accountant designation.
+Mr. Reith, particularly, has education and experience that is relevant to the performance of his duties as Chair of the Audit Committee, including his CPA, Chartered Accountant designation, his experience at KPMG and his responsibilities in various senior financial roles during the course of more than twenty years at Four Seasons Hotels Inc.

 The Corporation has not relied on any exemptions under Multilateral Instrument 52-110 – Audit Committees .